Ergodicity: History and etymology

 The term ergodic is commonly thought to derive from the Greek words ἔργον (ergon: "work") and ὁδός (hodos: "path", "way"), as chosen by Ludwig Boltzmann while he was working on a problem in statistical mechanics.
 At the same time it is also claimed to be a derivation of ergomonode, coined by Boltzmann in a relatively obscure paper from 1884.
 The etymology appears to be contested in other ways as well.

 The idea of ergodicity was born in the field of thermodynamics, where it was necessary to relate the individual states of gas molecules to the temperature of a gas as a whole and its time evolution thereof.
 In order to do this, it was necessary to state what exactly it means for gases to mix well together, so that thermodynamic equilibrium could be defined with mathematical rigor.
 Once the theory was well developed in physics, it was rapidly formalized and extended, so that ergodic theory has long been an independent area of mathematics in itself.
 As part of that progression, more than one slightly different definition of ergodicity and multitudes of interpretations of the concept in different fields coexist.

 For example, in classical physics the term implies that a system satisfies the ergodic hypothesis of thermodynamics, the relevant state space being position and momentum space.

 In dynamical systems theory the state space is usually taken to be a more general phase space.
-On the other hand in coding theory the state space is often discrete in both time and state, with less concomitant structure.
+On the other hand, in coding theory the state space is often discrete in both time and state, with less concomitant structure.
 In all those fields the ideas of time average and ensemble average can also carry extra baggage as well—as is the case with the many possible thermodynamically relevant partition functions used to define ensemble averages in physics, back again.
 As such the measure theoretic formalization of the concept also serves as a unifying discipline.
-In 1913 Michel Plancherel proved the strict impossibility for ergodicity for a purely mechanical system.
+In 1913 Michel Plancherel proved the strict impossibility of ergodicity for a purely mechanical system.

-Occurrence
+Ergodicity in physics and geometry

 A review of ergodicity in physics, and in geometry follows.
 In all cases, the notion of ergodicity is exactly the same as that for dynamical systems; there is no difference, except for outlook, notation, style of thinking and the journals where results are published.

-In physics

 Physical systems can be split into three categories: classical mechanics, which describes machines with a finite number of moving parts, quantum mechanics, which describes the structure of atoms, and statistical mechanics, which describes gases, liquids, solids; this includes condensed matter physics.
+These presented below.